 Wondered whether we should risk putting it on our dating profiles.

-We wonder if we’ll be happy, if we’ll be successful, if our time is being well spent, if our dreams will come true, if our relationships will be fulfilling, if our careers are the right choices, if our lifestyles truly honour what we value in life.
+We wonder if we’ll be happy.
+Successful.
+If our time is being well spent.
+Will our dreams will come true or relationships fulfilling?
+If our careers are the right choices.
+If our lifestyles truly honour what we value in life.

 And my god, we need to talk to each other about it.

 It would be a dream to share our thoughts without a ‘you’ll regret it’ lurking around every corner.
-And yet we shouldn’t need to ‘dream’ about places where we can speak honestly about who we are and who we want to be.
+We shouldn’t need to ‘dream’ about places where we can speak honestly about who we are and what we want.

-We shouldn’t continue to be silenced by those who are uncomfortable, those who wish to control our bodies and our decisions, and those who are wilfully not listening to our voices.
+We shouldn’t continue to be silenced by those who are uncomfortable and those who wish to control our bodies and decisions.
+Those who are wilfully not listening to our voices.
 As women there’s already more than enough of that going around.

-It’s time we stood up for each other and made room for all of us to speak authentically and live the very best lives we can, with or without children.
+It’s time we stood up for each other.
+Encourage others to speak authentically and live the best lives we can, with or without children.

-If you liked this article, please do jump on my list and grab your free journal prompts.
-I send out blog posts, videos and offers weekly or fortnightly (never more!) on important subjects that matter to women and mental health.
+If you liked this article, please do jump on my list and await irregular but thoughtful blog posts on important subjects that matter to women-folk and mental health.
 Follow me on Facebook here.
-And of course, if you’re looking for a counsellor from anywhere in the world (or even if you weren’t but now maybe you’re thinking you are) I am here to help.
+And of course, if you’re looking for a counsellor from anywhere in the world I am here to help.
 Reach out here to ask any questions or set up a free consult.
 I would love to walk alongside you, no matter what you’re grappling with.